risperaketch/HR-Employee-Attrition-Prediction/README.md

 | Test set | 368 | 25% |

 All preprocessing is fitted on training data and applied to test data — the gold standard for preventing leakage.
+The split is performed before all preprocessing to ensure test-set integrity throughout the pipeline.
 ---

 ### Step 3 — Variable Type Identification